Trek to Ha Giang, how to succeed on your journey?

 Lung Cu flag tower, the northernmost point of Vietnam

-Climbing the northernmost point means 385 stone steps to climb before 140 others in a spiral.
+Climbing the northernmost point means 385 stone steps to climb before 140 additional ones set in a spiral.
 Admire the 54 square metres flag-waving representing 54 Vietnamese ethnic groups while enjoying a spectacular view of the entire region from the Lung Cu flag tower.

 The Hanh Phuc road or Happiness Road